 - Fixed price – the unit price does not vary, so regular bonuses add extra units to the policy at the same price.

 - Variable price – the unit price increases with regular bonuses and the policy is guaranteed not to fall in value.

-Before surrendering or transferring out of a with-profits fund you should check you policy documents for any guarantees.
-Some Pension plans for example offered quite attractive guaranteed annuity rates (the rate at which they convert your pension fund to a pension) you need to find out what sort of level of investment performance you would need from a pension without the guarantees to provide the same pension you currently have guaranteed.
+Before surrendering or transferring out of a with-profits fund you should check your policy documents for any guarantees.
+Some Pension plans, for example, offered quite attractive guaranteed annuity rates (the rate at which they convert your pension fund to a pension) you need to find out what sort of level of investment performance you would need from a pension without the guarantees to provide the same pension you currently have guaranteed.
 Some endowment policies have guaranteed sums assured on death and you should take in to account the cost of replacing this insurance before surrendering.

 Questions to ask yourself before transferring or cashing in your plan?